Evangelical Lutheran Church in America

 • 23 varsity athletic teams

-• Four fraternities and five sororities with 35% of student participating in Greek life
+• Six fraternities and five sororities with 35% of students participating in Greek life

 • School of Community Education (evening undergraduate, teacher licensure and certificate programs)